sketchplugins/plugin-directory/README.md

 - [Symbol Instance Renamer](https://github.com/sonburn/symbol-instance-renamer), by Jason Burns: Rename all symbol instances to the name of their master.
 - [Symbol Instance Sheet](https://github.com/sonburn/symbol-instance-sheet), by Jason Burns: Generate a sheet of symbol instances from your current document or a library.
 - [Symbol Master Renamer](https://github.com/miguelangelnarvaezgo/symbol-master-renamer), by Miguel Angel Narvaez: Simple plugin to rename and organizing the master symbols with '/'.
-- [Symbol Namer](https://github.com/perrysmotors/symbol-namer), by Giles Perry: Rename symbol instances to their override text values
+- [Symbol Namer](https://github.com/perrysmotors/symbol-namer), by Giles Perry: A plugin to help you rename symbols.
+Save default values, use override text, and do powerful, pattern-based renaming.
 - [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
 - [Symbol Override Padding](https://github.com/franklymrshankly/Symbol-Override-Padding), by Jonathan Tran: Add bottom padding to a symbol override
 - [Symbol States](https://github.com/ozgurgunes/Sketch-Symbol-States), by Ozgur Gunes: A Sketch plugin which saves overrides of a symbol instance as states to be applyable on another instance of that symbol later.